MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-and-activate-a-segment.md

 # Create and activate a segment

 As a sequence manager, you create segments&mdash;groups of records&mdash;by defining different conditions for each segment.
 After a segment is activated and a record satisfies the conditions that are defined in the segment, the record becomes a member of the segment.
 A sequence that's connected to the segment is then automatically connected to records in the segment.
-You don't have to manually connect the sequence to a new record when it's created in Dynamics 365 Sales.<!--note from editor: In these articles I've seen "associated with," "assigned to," "applied to" and "connected to."
-Unless there are specific meanings for each (which I might be overlooking?), I think we should use "connected to" most of the time.
-In this article, I see "applied to" being used both for records being applied to a segment, and a segment being applied to records.
-I think that the most logical phrase would be to say that a segment is "applied to" records, given that segments are basically a collection of conditions.
-What do you think?-->
+You don't have to manually connect the sequence to a new record when it's created in Dynamics 365 Sales.
 <!--markdownlint-disable MD036-->
 **To create and activate a segment**
 <!--markdownlint-enable MD036-->